-If you're a parent seeking safer alternatives to mosquito repellent with DEET for your kids, your first instinct might be to reach for a natural insect repellent such as our BR pick, Repel Lemon Eucalyptus (Est. $5 for 4 oz.).
+If you're a parent seeking safer alternatives to mosquito repellent with DEET for your kids, your first instinct might be to reach for a natural insect repellent such as our Best Reviewed pick, Repel Lemon Eucalyptus (Est. $9 for two 4 oz. bottles).
 However, ingredients that come from nature aren't necessarily safer than chemicals made in a lab.
-According to the EPA, oil of lemon eucalyptus is "practically non-toxic" if swallowed or applied to the skin, but it's "very highly or highly toxic" to the eyes and can even cause temporary eye injury.
+According to the EPA, oil of lemon eucalyptus is not harmful if swallowed or applied to the skin, but it's very harmful to the eyes and can cause "substantial but temporary eye injury."
 This is probably one reason why the Food and Drug Administration hasn't approved products with lemon eucalyptus oil for use in children under three years old, while products with DEET can be used on children as young as two months.

 A safer alternative, according to ConsumerReports.org, is products with picaridin -- a chemical based on piperine, a compound in black pepper.
 Although it's not that widely used in the United States, ConsumerReports.org says it's just as effective at repelling mosquitoes as DEET, and significantly safer.
-The EPA says piperine can cause low levels of eye, skin, or lung irritation, but it doesn't pose the serious problems linked to DEET, such as seizures.
+The EPA says picaridin can cause low levels of eye and skin irritation, but it doesn't pose the serious problems linked to DEET, such as seizures.
 And, unlike most insect-repelling chemicals, it's virtually odorless.

 None of this would matter if picaridin didn't actually stop bugs from biting, but according to tests, it does.
-In fact, Sawyer Picaridin ($9 for 4 oz.) (also known as Fisherman's Formula) is a top performer, repelling both ticks and mosquitoes for at least 8 hours.
-The only drawback testers noticed was that, like products with DEET, this picaridin-based mosquito repellent can damage cloth and leather and remove nail polish.
+In fact, Sawyer Picaridin ($9 for 4 oz.), also known as Sawyer Fisherman's Formula, is the top performer in tests at ConsumerReports.org, repelling both ticks and mosquitoes for at least 8 hours.
+Its odor was described as a "mild corn-chip aroma mixed with citrus."
+The only drawback testers noticed was that, like products with DEET, this picaridin-based mosquito repellent can damage cloth and leather.

 The majority of users posting at Amazon.com say that Sawyer Picaridin does a great job repelling not just mosquitoes and ticks, but also flies, chiggers, and no-see-ums (biting gnats).
 They also say it doesn't have the greasy feel of many DEET-based products, and it has virtually no odor.
 However, a minority say that the product was not effective.
-Another common complaint is that the available pump bottle doesn't work well, but the mosquito repellant is also available in lotion form.
-A couple of users say they developed a rash after using Sawyer Picaridin, but this appears to be a rare problem, and using sunscreen underneath the spray helps prevent it.
-Still, the overall rating of 4.4 stars based on more than 720 reviews at Amazon.com indicates that most that try Sawyer Picaridin are satisfied with it.
+Another common complaint is that the available pump bottle doesn't work well, but the product is also available in lotion form.
+A few users say they developed mild to severe rashes after using Sawyer Picaridin, but this appears to be a rare problem, and using sunscreen underneath the spray helps prevent it.
+The overall rating of 4.5 stars based on more than 1,900 reviews at Amazon.com indicates that most folks that try Sawyer Picaridin are satisfied with it.

-Another nontoxic option for kids is Bite Blocker Herbal (Est. $16 for 4.7 oz.).
-Like Natural Bug Blend, this is an all-natural product, made with contains geranium, soybean, and coconut oils.
+Another nontoxic option for kids is Bite Blocker Herbal (Est. $9 for 4.7 oz.).
+Like All Terrain Kids, this is an all-natural product, made with contains geranium, soybean, and coconut oils.
 It's performed well in a couple of older studies, but it only protects against mosquitoes for an hour or two, so if you use this product on your kids, you'll need to reapply it often.
 See our discussion of natural insect repellents for more details.